 Franco-American initiatives to preserve cultural treasures in both countries are crucial.
 It is clear that if future generations are to know the beauties of landmarks and historic monuments, it is our responsibility to act now to protect them.

 Preservation is at the core of French Heritage Society’s mission.
-We awarded more than $520,000 in restoration grants in 2016 and look forward to enhancing this in 2017.
+We awarded more than $1.1 million in restoration and cultural grants in 2017 (15 projects in France and six in the U.S.).

 “It’s not just about making a contribution or sending a check, it’s about Americans who share their love of France”—Denis de Kergorlay, FHS President